mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 The ``--debug`` command-line argument enables additional checks on array sizes inside the auto-generated software caps, prior to entering any of the schemes.

-If the :term:`CCPP` *prebuild* step is successful, the last output line will be:
+If the CCPP *prebuild* step is successful, the last output line will be:

 ``INFO: CCPP prebuild step completed successfully.``